slainless/vite-plugin-golang-wasm/README.md

 `buildGoFile` is called when the code needs to be built.
 Default implementation: https://github.com/slainless/vite-plugin-golang-wasm/blob/89a18f1a1d2e2a13e236f13d1dcdc5c7baf4e5c2/src/build.ts#L9-L46 This option can be used to set custom build directive when more control is needed.

+To use compiler like `tinygo`, custom build function must be supplied instead of setting `goBinaryPath`, since `tinygo` CLI usage is incompatible with the default build implementation.

+In spite of that, I'm planning to change the build API to make it easier to modify build behaviour (e.g. custom env vars, arguments, etc.).

 ## Dependencies